manishalal145/SQLAlchemyChallenge/README.md

 ## Step 2 - Climate App

-* Used Flask to create our routes which are as follow:
+* Used Flask to create routes which are as follow:

 ### Routes